tom171296/BlogNet/_posts/2022/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 As a team or organization you should strive for TIP to take the next step in software development, because:
 -  Using TIP will **increase the quality** of your software.
 You have to be sure that your software works before releasing it and TIP will help you to make sure that the software works in production.
 - Deploying software immediatly to production will **increase the speed** of your process.
 No more staging environments where acceptance testing is done but immediatly delivery and feedback from the people who are actually gonna work with your product.
-- It will also **decrease your costs**.
+- It will **decrease your costs**.
 The initial investment of setting up for TIP is more expensive than sticking to the status quo.
 But on the long term TIP will decrease your costs because you no longer have different environments that you have to host and perform operations on.

 In short, every organization that wants to take the next step in software quality management should adopt TIP and break up with their 'old' staging environment.